coinevo/documents/en/QRC20-Token-Introduce.md

 ## About QRC20

-QRC20 is the implementation of a standard API for tokens within smart contracts on Qtum，basically it is the same as [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+QRC20 is the implementation of a standard API for tokens within smart contracts on Evo，basically it is the same as [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
 <br>
 Methods and Events：